 Naveen Agarwal is Senior Vice President and Chief Customer Officer at Prudential Financial, Inc responsible for driving digital solutions, customer marketing, and deep data analytics across all of Prudential's customer segments.
 He also leads a set of key strategic opportunities identified to drive income growth and operational efficiencies across Prudential’s US and international businesses.
 His role encompasses creating customer need-driven solutions and platforms and enabling access to them in the customers’ channel of preference.
 He leads a team of strategists, product managers, technologists, marketers, and data scientists that work collaboratively to serve our various customers - institutions, employers, advisors and consumers.
 Prior to Prudential, Mr Agarwal worked for 20 years as a senior executive in several companies in Silicon Valley, including as CEO of Pricelock, a startup helping energy professionals hedge and transact physical energy contracts where he was instrumental in growing the company to multiple billion dollars in transaction volumes.
 He also has deep experience in financial services and was President of E*TRADE Capital Management where he managed E*TRADE's retirement, mutual fund, investment, wealth management, lending, and corporate stock plan businesses.
 Mr Agarwal has also served as Vice President at SunGard, driving its institutional interest rate and FX derivatives trading and risk management systems business.
 He remains actively involved with several Silicon Valley technology and venture capital firms, applying his entrepreneurial mindset to solve problems at scale and regularly advises startups in finance, marketing platforms, data analytics, real estate, education, and healthcare industries.
 He leverages his broad expertise to seamlessly connect the dots between traditional and new digital economies.
 Mr Agarwal holds an MBA from Haas School of Business, UC Berkeley, CA and Bachelors in Computer Science & Engineering from IIT-BHU, Varanasi, India.

-Greg Baxter is responsible for driving MetLife’s digital strategy and execution globally.
-He sets the direction for MetLife’s digital capability development and investments across foundational, differentiating and disruptive opportunities, and the incubation and acceleration of digital growth opportunities.
-He has held senior business, consulting and technology roles across Asia, Europe and North America.
-Prior to MetLife, he was Managing Director and Global Head of Digital at Citi in New York, and previously he was a London-based Partner and UK Board Member at the management consultancy Booz & Company (formerly Booz Allen Hamilton).
-Mr Baxter started his career in Australia as a software engineer and senior project manager with IBM.
-He has been a guest lecturer on strategy at Oxford University, New York University and the American University in Washington.
-He served as a Board Member on the Council of Chatham House, the Royal Institute of International Affairs.
-Currently he is an economic adviser to the Governor of Guangdong Province in China and is on the advisory board for Imperial College’s Centre for Global Finance and Technology in London.
-He holds a Bachelor’s degree in Applied Science (Computing) from Monash University, Australia and an MBA from Melbourne University.
+Greg Baxter is Executive Vice President and Chief Digital Officer at MetLife.
+Building on a career in technology, strategy and innovation, he is responsible for driving MetLife's Digital strategy and execution globally.
+This includes setting the direction for MetLife’s Digital capability development and investments across foundational, differentiating and disruptive opportunities, and the incubation and acceleration of Digital growth opportunities.
+Mr Baxter has held senior business, consulting and technology roles across Asia, Europe and North America.
+Prior to MetLife, he was Managing Director and Global Head of Digital at Citi in New York, leading their digital transformation globally.
+Before Citi, he was a London-based Partner and UK Board member at Booz & Company (formerly Booz Allen Hamilton), a leading management consulting firm, where he held leadership roles across the financial services, public sector and digital practices.
+He started his career in Australia as a software engineer and senior project manager with IBM, delivering large technology projects in financial services and managing market leading products.
+He is a leading thinker and regular speaker on digital strategy, technology and disruptive innovation, and has been a guest lecturer on strategy at Oxford University, New York University and the American University in Washington.
+He has served on the Council (Board member) of Chatham House - the Royal Institute of International Affairs, a leading international affairs think tank.
+He also serves as an Economic Advisor to the Governor of Guangdong Province in China and is on the advisory board for Imperial College's Centre for Global Finance and Technology in London.
+Mr Baxter graduated from Monash University, Australia, with a BAS degree in Computing, and subsequently completed an MBA degree from Melbourne University.

 Mariel Devesa is the Head of Corporate Development and Innovation at Farmers Insurance, a Fortune 500 company and one of the nation’s leading property and casualty insurers.
 She is responsible for the development of relationships and programs addressing changes in the new economy to acquire and retain customers and improve existing capabilities.
 Ms Devesa has directly developed and lead programs generating in excess of $300m in annual revenue.
 Farmers was the first insurer to incorporate phone distraction in a telematics offering in 2017 and the first mainstream carrier to launch coverages for rideshare drivers in 2015; which is now live in 29 states.